Efficient Syndrome Decoder for Heavy Hexagonal QECC via Machine Learning: Designing ML based decoder for heavy hexagonal code

-Artificial neural networks (ANN) are brain-inspired systems which are intended to replicate the way that we humans learn and they are one of the most widely used tools in ML.
-Neural networks consist of one input layer, one output layer, and a few hidden layers consisting of units that transform the input into an intermediate form from which the output layer can find patterns - typically too complex for a human programmer to teach the machine.
-The time complexity of training a neural network with $N$ inputs, $M$ outputs and one hidden layer with $L$ nodes is $\mathcal{O}((M+N) \cdot L)$.
+Artificial neural networks (ANN) are brain-inspired techniques for replicating the procedure of how we humans learn and they are heavily used in machine learning.
+Neural networks consists of a single input and output layer along with a few hidden layers.
+The hidden layers transform the input into an intermediate form and the output layer finds patterns from its previous hidden layers.
+The time complexity to train a neural network with $m$ input nodes, one hidden layer with $h$ nodes and $L$ output nodes is $\mathcal{O}((m+L) \cdot h)$.
 In this paper we are using feed forward neural network for decoding heavy hexagonal code of distance 3, 5, and 7 .

-For application of ML techniques to decoding, we first reduce the decoding problem to classification, a well-studied problem in machine learning.
+For application of ML in decoding, we first reduce the decoding problem to classification, a well-studied problem in machine learning.
 Classification is the process of predicting the class of given data points.
 Classes are also known as labels.
-Classification is the task of approximating a mapping function $f$ from input variables $x$ to discrete output variables $y$.
-The methodology to map heavy hexagon code is similar with surface code which has already been discussed in detail in \cite{bhoumik2022ml}.
+It is the task of approximating a mapping function $f$ from input variables $x$ to output variables $y$.
+The methodology to map heavy hexagonal code is similar with that for surface code which has already been discussed in detail in \cite{bhoumik2022ml}.

-A distance $d$ heavy hexagon code has \begin{itemize} \item $(d^2 -1)/2 $ syndrome bits in case of bit flip error -- refer to $Z$ stabilizers in Fig. \ref{fig:d5hexgauge}. \item $d-1$ syndrome bits in case of phase flip error -- refer to $X$ stabilizers in Fig. \ref{fig:d5hexgauge}. \end{itemize} This syndrome is the input data to the ML model.
-The label of the ML model is the erroneous data qubit of the heavy hexagon code structure hence it has $d^2$ qubits in each entry.
-Now our problem of interest is mapped into a \emph{multilabel multiclass classfication} problem because there are: \begin{itemize} \item multiple classes - ${2^{d^2}}$; \item each class label consists of multiple bits ($d^2$). \end{itemize} We train a feed forward neural network where the input layer is the syndrome (measured ancilla qubits) and the output layer denotes the types of errors along with the physical data qubit where each error has occurred.
+A distance $d$ heavy hexagonal code has (i) $(d^2 -1)/2$ syndrome bits in case of bit flip error (refer to $Z$ stabilizers in Fig. \ref{fig:d5hexgauge}); (ii) $d-1$ syndrome bits in case of phase flip error (refer to $X$ stabilizers in Fig. \ref{fig:d5hexgauge}).
+This syndrome is the input data to the ML model.
+The label of the ML model is the erroneous data qubit of the heavy hexagonal code structure, hence it has $d^2$ qubits in each entry.
+Our syndrome decoding problem is mapped into a \emph{multi-class multi-label classification} problem in which there are ${2^{d^2}}$ classes, and each class label consists of $d^2$ bits.
+In our feed forward neural network, the input layer gets the syndrome (measured ancilla qubits) and the output layer identifies the type of error and its location in the lattice.